UBS Wealth Americas breaks revenue record

 At UBS Wealth Americas, an outgrowth of what was formerly known as PaineWebber Group, revenue jumped 10 percent from the third quarter of 2013 while pretax profit of $254 million was up 17 percent from $218 million a year earlier.

-Customers in Puerto Rico have claimed damages of over $900 million related to investments in, and loans collateralized by, UBS-managed municipal bonds and closed-end funds that plunged in value, UBS said.
-The claim amounts alleging fraud and unsuitability have tripled since the end of this year's first quarter.

 Broker compensation in the United States climbed 10 percent to $737 million and signing bonus balances in the form of forgivable loans were up 6 percent to $183 million.
-UBS ended the quarter with $3 trillion of recruitment loans, but with 23 fewer brokers than a year earlier.
-Its 7,114 brokers include 583 in its training program.
+UBS ended the quarter with $3 billion of recruitment loans, but with 23 fewer brokers than a year earlier.
+Its 7,114 brokers include 583 in its training program

 (Reporting By Jed Horowitz; Editing by David Gregorio)